 - a satisfactory DBS disclosure if undertaking Regulated Activity

-- verification that you are not on the DBS Children’s barred list and therefore not barred from working with Children (where applicable)
+- verification that you not barred from working with Children

-- verification of professional status where required e.g. QTS status
+- verification of qualifications and of professional status where required e.g. QTS status

 - the production of evidence of the right to work in the UK

-- verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999)
+- verification of successful completion of/exemption from statutory induction period

-- (for applicable school settings and for roles covered by the Regulations only) a declaration that you are not disqualified from working with children by virtue of the Childcare (Disqualification) Regulations 2009 or that you have provided a disqualification waiver from Ofsted.
+- a declaration that you are not disqualified from working with children by virtue of the Childcare (Disqualification) Regulations 2018 or that you have provided a valid disqualification waiver from Ofsted

 NB It is illegal for anyone who is barred from working with children to apply for, or undertake Regulated Activity.

-The Governing Body is committed to ensuring that people who have convictions/cautions/reprimands on their record are treated fairly and given every opportunity to establish their suitability for positions.
-Having a criminal record will not necessarily be a bar to obtaining a position, except in the case of school settings covered by the Childcare (Disqualification) Regulations 2009 where certain convictions, cautions or warnings will mean an individual is disqualified from working in that setting and will prohibit employment at the school (unless a waiver can be obtained from Ofsted).
+7. The Governing Board is committed to ensuring that people who have convictions / cautions / reprimands on their record are treated fairly and given every opportunity to establish their suitability for positions.
+Having a criminal record will not necessarily be a bar to obtaining a position, except in the case of school settings covered by the Childcare (Disqualification) Regulations 2018 where certain convictions, cautions or warnings will mean an individual is disqualified from working in that setting and will prohibit employment at the school (unless a waiver can be obtained from Ofsted).

 Positive disclosures will be managed on a case by case basis taking into account the nature, seriousness and relevance to the role.
 The following factors will be considered in each case:

 The seriousness/level of the disclosed information eg was it a caution or a conviction.